sooda/rotuli/docs/templates.rst

 Some of the metadata provided by you for every page is special:

 * template: the template used for rendering this page, read from the "templates" directory.
 If this key doesn't exist, "default.html" is used.
 * original: the url of this page in its original language, when this page is a translation in another language.
 Either absolute if begins with a slash or relative.
-TODO source or dest path?
+TODO source or dest path? of course source?
 * language: a string depicting which language this page is written in; used in reading translations of pages in the template context
-* sort: if provided, marks by name the metadata key to be used to sort this group by default (XXX for what group? and in every post? nope, just the first one?)
+* sort: if provided, marks by name the metadata key to be used to sort this group by default (XXX for what group? and in every post? nope, just the first one?) no, does this make any sense? should sort by source path by default and then by something else if specified when listing pages in a template
 * url_as_is: don't make a directory for this page with the automatic index.html feature. just strip the markup extension and generate in-place url (e.g., rss.xml.rst)

 Anything else is passed to the template in the context with no special handling.